Wednesday, February 24, 2021

 Monday, February 1, 2021

-Poem: Song of an Outcast
+Poem: Song of a Prophet

-Song of an Outcast
+Song of a Prophet

-brilliance flooded through me.
+brilliance flooded me,

-i became a crossroads
+i became the crossroads

-in the quandaries of Athena.
+in a quandaries of connections

-carved me out like a trench.
+that carved me out like a trench.

 there were parched scorpions

-and rattlesnakes of thorns.
+and rattlesnakes of thorns among

-fossils flipped under my soles,
+while fossils flipped under my naked soles,

-revealing the truths of the whys.
+revealing the runes of the whys.

-in that moment, i pitied the gods
+i pitied the gods

-and had stamina to wrestle
+and had the stamina to wrestle

-the most dangerous angels.
+the most implacable angels.

 power lost its daring and thrill,